 We give you access to a wide range of UK and overseas investments, including OEICs, unit trusts, exchange traded funds and commodities (ETFs and ETCs), and investment trusts that are available on our asset lists.

-i Please also refer to the relevant asset lists.
+Please also refer to the relevant asset lists.

-Unit trusts and OEICs ETFs, ETCs and investment trusts Access to over 1,700 collective investment funds from over 120 fund management groups, spanning a broad range of asset classes, sectors and markets.
-Access to over 600 of the market's most popular exchange traded securities.
+Unit trusts and OEICs

+Access to over 2,000 collective investment funds from over 120 fund management groups, spanning a broad range of asset classes, sectors and markets.